-It is the responsibility of the relevant person to ensure a log of complaints, actions taken and outcomes is maintained.
+It is the responsibility of the relevant person to ensure a log of complaints, actions taken and outcomes is maintained, in line with the PCC's policy on confidential data handling.
 It is also the duty of the relevant person to monitor the effectiveness of this policy and to report to the PCC on an annual basis on the operation of the policy.